-Rory Wilson, Professor of Aquatic Biology/Sustainable Aquaculture at Swansea University, will share his research and fieldwork experiences at this year’s The Times Cheltenham Science Festival, which takes place next month.
+Rory Wilson, Professor of Aquatic Biology/Sustainable Aquaculture at Swansea University, will share his research and fieldwork experiences at this week's The Times Cheltenham Science Festival.

 On Sunday, June 7, Professor Wilson will join Lucy Cooke, zoologist and BBC Nature’s Boldest Thieves/Talk to the Animals presenter and Simon Watt, biologist and co-presenter of Channel 4’s Inside Natures Giants, to discuss six really cool animals which thrive in the frozen polar tundras of Antarctica and the Arctic, and in the surrounding icy seas.